py-why/EconML/doc/spec/interpretability.rst

 Tree Interpreter provides a presentation-ready summary of the key features that explain the biggest differences in responsiveness to an intervention.

-:class:`.SingleTreeCateInterpreter` trains a single shallow decision tree for the treatment effect :math:`\theta(X)` you learnt from any of our available CATE estimators on a small set of feature :math:`X` that you are interested to learn heterogeneity from.
+:class:`.SingleTreeCateInterpreter` trains a single shallow decision tree for the treatment effect :math:`\theta(X)` you learned from any of our available CATE estimators on a small set of feature :math:`X` that you are interested to learn heterogeneity from.
 The model will split on the cutoff points that maximize the treatment effect difference in each leaf.
-Finally each leaf will be a subgroup of customers respond to a treatment differently with other leaves.
+Finally each leaf will be a subgroup of samples that respond to a treatment differently from other leaves.

 For instance: